-There are various cases seen of premature labor pains due to fall in the third trimester.
+There are various cases seen of premature labor pains due to falls in the third trimester.
 If you feel any of the following complications just rush to your physician:

 More often than not, the uterus will not suffer any permanent damage or trauma by means of a minor fall.
-However, if the fall is very hard or if you get the hit at a particular angle, some complications can happen.
+However, if the fall is very hard or if you get hit at a particular angle, some complications can happen.

 Some of the potential complications associated with falling during pregnancy are: